HPM573-S-24/HW_06/README.md

 - Proportion of patients screened positive for depression 10%,
 - Duration of mental health consultation exponentially distributed with mean 20 minutes.

-Report the total number of patients who served before the urgent care closed.
+Report the number of patients who were seen by a physician and the mental health specialist before the urgent care closed.

 _Hint:_ Modify the `__init__` method of the `Patient` class so that it takes `if_with_depression` as an argument, and set `self.ifWithDepression = if_with_depression` so that you can know the depression status of the